imbeimainz/DeeDeeExperiment/news/index.md

 - Method dispatch is now only base on x being `DeeDeeExperiment`, other arguments are no longer part of the method signature

-- Expended supported FEAs: now takes results from `topGO`, `clusterProfiler`, `enrichR`, `gProfiler`, `fgsea`, `gsea`, `DAVID`, and output of `GeneTonic` shakers
+- Expanded supported FEAs: now takes results from `topGO`, `clusterProfiler`, `enrichR`, `gProfiler`, `fgsea`, `gsea`, `DAVID`, and output of `GeneTonic` shakers